-Digital marketing is an interesting discipline where marketers get to wear not only the hat of a sales person but also that of a psychologist.
+Digital marketing is an interesting discipline where marketers get to wear not only the hat of a salesperson but also that of a psychologist.
 It doesn’t mean that they become clinical psychologists who assess mental, emotional, or behavioral disorders though.
 What they can do is to use psychological principles to persuade customers to their desired action.
-While some marketer might go to school to learn these principles others might opt for using something similar to this data science bootcamp to help them learn more.
+While some marketer might go to school to learn these principles others might opt for using something similar to this data science boot camp to help them learn more.
 How cool is that?
-You could even use a digital marketing company who will help your marketing technique, there is a great digital marketing agency near Greenville SC that offer great services and tips on improving you strategies.
+You could even use a digital marketing company that will help your marketing technique, there is a great digital marketing agency near Greenville SC that offers great services and tips on improving your strategies.
 Alternatively, you could use the idea of psychology to help you out with your marketing.

 It may take a lot of training to understand how the brain works or how to best appeal to one’s emotions, but there’s a way for marketers to know these things without taking a psychology class.
 To get you started, here’s an infographic that shows how you could apply the science of human psychology in digital marketing.

 It was German psychologist Hedwig von Restorff who popularized the theory of the so-called isolation effect, which proposes that for an element to stand out, it has to be different and distinctive from among a group of similar items.